ordinaryzelig/capybara_minitest_spec/README.md

 ## Compatibility

+### Capybara

   In theory, this should work with Capybara >= 2.
 The latest version it was tested with was Capybara 2.4.1.

   For Capybara < 2 support, use a version of this gem < 1.0.

+### Minitest

+Supports Minitest >= 4.
+It may work for earlier versions, I just haven't tested it.
+If you need it to support an earlier version, let me know and I'll see what I can do.

 ## Testing